3cxc/StarLight/README.md

 > This is a Minecraft Vanilla Security System Anti cheating Plugin
 >
-> Warning: This Anti cheating plugin is not recommended because it is easier to be bypassed or misjudged than other anti cheating plugins
+> Warning: it is not recommended to use this anti cheating plug-in, because it is still in the alpha test stage, and must be matched with other anti cheating plug-ins to reduce bypassing (because this anti cheating does not have timer detection)

 ## Type of cheating detection

 Currently the following cheating can be detected:

-- Speed
-- Fly
+- Speed(3.1+)

 ## Future planning